 The custom scripts feature allows you to define a specific PHP script that is run when the report is generated.
 This allows you to further act on, manipulate, and format the data in your report -- even beyond the standard features available.
 For example, custom scripts can be used to convert a row of data into a table, remove unwanted data, or create a link to another page.
 Analytics custom script functionality is not intended, and should not be used for any other purpose, such as for running PHP scripts on a report schedule (instead of using a custom CRON configuration) or for making public API requests.

 Custom scripts must be written in PHP.
 Therefore, you should not attempt to create or implement a custom script unless you are familiar with the PHP scripting language and programming concepts.
 For official documentation and information on PHP, refer to http://www.php.net/.

-Note: Custom scripts only run while using the report from the Oracle Service Cloud console.
+Note: Custom scripts only run while using the report from the Oracle B2C Service console.
 These same reports do not run the custom scripts while used from the Customer Portal Pages.

 To add a custom script to a report:

 - Open the report you want to edit.